mount4o/tcp-echo/README.md

 ### Message Handling

-The `msg_handling.c` file manages the logic for processing incoming messages and creating the responses to clients, including handling the statistics command.
+The `msg_handling.c` file manages the logic for processing incoming messages and creating responses to clients, including handling the statistics command.

+### Multi-Client Handling

+The server is designed to handle multiple client connections concurrently.
+This is achieved through a multithreaded approach where each client connection is managed by a separate thread.

+### Shared Data Management

+Each client's message count and the total number of connected users are stored in static variables.
+Mutexes are used to synchronize access to them, ensuring that the data remains consistent even when multiple threads attempt to read or modify it simultaneously.